Covenant Chain: Dissolution

 This mezzotint of William Johnson was published in London in 1756, just one year after his attempt to renew the Covenant Chain.

 The Albany Congress was called to help repair the chain.
-Colonial delegates failed to work together to improve the diplomatic relationship with the Iroquois, a serious shortcoming on the eve of the French and Indian War.
+Colonial delegates failed to work together to improve the diplomatic relationship with the Haudenosaunee, a serious shortcoming on the eve of the French and Indian War.
 As a result, the British government took the responsibility of Native American diplomacy out of the hands of the colonies and established the British Indian Department in 1755.

-In a 1755 council with the Iroquois, William Johnson, Superintendent of the Northern Department based in central New York, renewed and restated the chain.
-He called their agreement the "Covenant Chain of love and friendship", saying that the chain has been attached to the immovable mountains and that every year the British would meet with the Iroquois to "strengthen and brighten" the chain.
-He developed great influence among the Iroquois and was later knighted for his contributions to development in the Northeast.
+In a 1755 council with the Haudenosaunee, William Johnson, Superintendent of the Northern Department based in central New York, renewed and restated the chain.
+He called their agreement the "Covenant Chain of love and friendship", saying that the chain has been attached to the immovable mountains and that every year the British would meet with the Haudenosaunee to "strengthen and brighten" the chain.
+He developed great influence among the Haudenosaunee and was later knighted for his contributions to development in the Northeast.

 Commemoration

-In June 2010, Queen Elizabeth II of Canada renewed the Covenant Chain Treaties by presenting 8 silver hand bells each to Band Chiefs from Tyendinaga Mohawk Territory and Six Nations of the Grand River in commemoration of 300 years of the Covenant Chain.
+In June 2010, Queen Elizabeth II of Canada renewed the Covenant Chain Treaties by presenting eight silver hand bells each to Band Chiefs from Tyendinaga Mohawk Territory and Six Nations of the Grand River in commemoration of 300 years of the Covenant Chain.
 The bells were inscribed "The Silver Chain of Friendship 1710–2010" (which was a common term often used throughout history when the Chain was renewed).